 ARTICLE 15.
 LIMITATION OF LIABILITY.

 15.1 No Liability.
-Except to the extent covered by insurance obtained by the Board, neither the Association nor the Board (nor the Declarant or Declarant’s managing agent) shall be liable for: (1) the failure of any utility or other service to be obtained and paid for by the Board; (2) injury or damage to person or property caused by the elements, or resulting from electricity, water, rain, dust or sand which may lead or flow from outside or from any parts of the buildings or from any of their pipes, drains, conduits, appliances or equipment, or from any other place; or (3) inconvenience or discomfort resulting from any action taken to comply with any law, ordinance, or orders of a governmental authority.
+Except to the extent covered by insurance obtained by the Board, neither the Association nor the Board shall be liable for: (1) the failure of any utility or other service to be obtained and paid for by the Board; (2) injury or damage to person or property caused by the elements, or resulting from electricity, water, rain, dust or sand which may lead or flow from outside or from any parts of the buildings or from any of their pipes, drains, conduits, appliances or equipment, or from any other place; or (3) inconvenience or discomfort resulting from any action taken to comply with any law, ordinance, or orders of a governmental authority.
 No diminution or abatement of Assessments shall be claimed or allowed for any such utility or service failure, or for such injury or damage, or for such inconvenience or discomfort.

 15.2 No Personal Liability.
-To the fullest extent permitted by law, so long as a Board member, Association committee member, Association officer, Declarant or the managing agent has acted in good faith, without willful or intentional misconduct, upon the basis of such information as is then possessed by such person, no such person shall be liable to any Unit Owner, or to any other person, including the Association, for any damage, loss, or prejudice suffered or claimed on account of any act, omission, error or negligence of such person.
+To the fullest extent permitted by law, so long as a Board member, Association committee member, Association officer, or the managing agent has acted in good faith, without willful or intentional misconduct, upon the basis of such information as is then possessed by such person, no such person shall be liable to any Unit Owner, or to any other person, including the Association, for any damage, loss, or prejudice suffered or claimed on account of any act, omission, error or negligence of such person.

 ARTICLE 16.
 INDEMNIFICATION.

-Each Board member, Association committee member and Association officer, the Declarant and the managing agent shall be indemnified by the Association against all expenses and liabilities, including attorney’s fees, reasonably incurred by or imposed in connection with any proceeding to which he or she may be a party, or in which he may become involved, by reason of holding or having held such position at the time such expenses or liabilities are incurred, except to the extent such expenses and liabilities are covered by any type of insurance and except in such cases wherein such person is adjudged guilty of willful misfeasance in the performance of his or her duties; provided, however, that in the event of a settlement, the indemnification shall apply only when the Board approves such settlement and reimbursement as being for the best interests of the Association.
+Each Board member, Association committee member, Association officer and the managing agent shall be indemnified by the Association against all expenses and liabilities, including attorney’s fees, reasonably incurred by or imposed in connection with any proceeding to which he or she may be a party, or in which he may become involved, by reason of holding or having held such position at the time such expenses or liabilities are incurred, except to the extent such expenses and liabilities are covered by any type of insurance and except in such cases wherein such person is adjudged guilty of willful misfeasance in the performance of his or her duties; provided, however, that in the event of a settlement, the indemnification shall apply only when the Board approves such settlement and reimbursement as being for the best interests of the Association.

 ARTICLE 17.
 MISCELLANEOUS.